Pro-democracy protesters back in Hong Kong, no violence

 Chants of "we want true democracy" echoed off high rise buildings.

-While the turnout by late afternoon fell far short of the 50,000 anticipated by organisers, some participants said they were pleased the spirit of last year's action had not been lost.
+While the turnout by late afternoon fell far short of the 50,000 anticipated by organizers, some participants said they were pleased the spirit of last year's action had not been lost.

 While anti-democracy groups were seen on the fringes of the protest, no scuffles were reported and police separated potential troublemakers.